kubernetes/website/content/en/docs/tasks/tools/install-kubectl.md

 Follow the "caveats" section of brew's output to add the appropriate bash completion path to your local .bashrc.

-If you've installed kubectl using the [Homebrew instructions](#install-with-homebrew-on-macos) then kubectl completion should start working immediately.
+If you installed kubectl using the [Homebrew instructions](#install-with-homebrew-on-macos) then kubectl completion should start working immediately.

 If you have installed kubectl manually, you need to add kubectl autocompletion to the bash-completion: